Indiana Sports Betting

 What types of sports bets does Indiana offer?

-The casinos running Indiana’s legal sports betting have access to extremely fast data feeds.
+The casinos that allow Indiana legal sports betting have access to extremely fast data feeds.
 Almost-real-time data combined with some fast processing means that sportsbooks can calculate the odds for an event almost instantly.
 This enables a sports betting experience light years ahead of that offered by offshore operators.

 In-play betting and the option to cash out bets early are two advantages that the regulated market has over their illegal offshore competitors.